isabella232/customer-one.en/help/home.md

 ## What About the Legacy Systems?

-### New Tickets/Cases will no longer be able to be submitted in leacy systems as of May 11th.
+New Tickets/Cases will no longer be able to be submitted in leacy systems as of May 11th.
 The [Admin Console](https://adminconsole.adobe.com/) will be used to submit new tickets/cases.

-### Existing Tickets/Cases:
+### Existing Tickets/Cases

 * Between May 11th and May 20th the legacy systems will remain available to work existing tickets/cases to completion.
 * Beginning May 20th the support team will migrate remaining open cases from the legacy systems to the new support experience.
 You will receive an email notification regarding how to contact support to continue to work these cases.

+### Case History

-### Case History: Closed case histroy will be visible to the Adobe support personnel.
+Closed case histroy will be visible to the Adobe support personnel.
 If you need assistance regarding a closed case, please see the Need Help? section below.

 ## Need Help?